Nigeria school abductions sparked by cattle feuds, not extremism, officials say

 “He is still in extreme fear whenever he remembers what they went through at the hands of their abductors,” she said.
 “Some of them were threatening the students that they will be back.”

-Reporting by Alexis Akwagyiram in Lagos; Additional reporting by the Maiduguri newsroom, Ardo Hazzad in Bauchi, Felix Onuah in Abuja and Paul Carsten in York, England; Editing by Alexandra Zavis and Nick Macfie
+Reporting by Alexis Akwagyiram in Lagos; Additional reporting by the Maiduguri newsroom, Ardo Hazzad in Bauchi, Felix Onuah in Abuja and Paul Carsten; Editing by Alexandra Zavis and Nick Macfie

 Our Standards: The Thomson Reuters Trust Principles.